5 Reasons your Chicken is making Gurgling Sounds

 - wet droppings

-Several vaccines are available, but vaccination is not always successful since there are so many strains.
+As it’s a viral disease, antibiotics won’t cure it but are nevertheless regularly applied to prevent secondary infections.
+Several vaccines are available, but vaccination is not always successful since many strains exist.

 Chronic respiratory disease is a widespread bacterial disease.
 It’s one of the most common diseases affecting backyard chickens worldwide.